chaos-polymtl/lethe/doc/source/examples/resolved-cfd-dem/cylinder-with-sharp-interface/cylinder-with-sharp-interface.rst

 * The ``velocity`` Function expression is set to 0;0 as the velocity of the particle is 0 and the case is steady.

-All the other parameters have been set to there default values since they don't play a role in this case.
+All the other parameters have been set to their default values since they do not play a role in this case.

 Results